ztonge/Cultural-Food/README.md

 ##Sinatra Template

-Fork and clone this repository to use as a template for your final project.
+Fork and clone this repository to use as a template for your project.